HedgehogCode/b-wilhelm.de/_drafts/2017-11-06-my-new-website.md

 ## What technologies do I use?

-### GitHub Pages

-I was sure about using a GIT repository to versionise the content from the beginning and using GitHub Pages is just the easiest and most intuitive solution which is based on a GIT repository.

 ### Jekyll

 Jekyll is awesome as well.
 I can write my content in markdown :heart_eyes: and serve static compressed HTML and CSS files.
 (Take a look at the source repository if you want to know how I compress HTML files).
 I wouldn't consider myself a web developer but I believe to know that this is a good thing for loading times and comparability.

 During my transition from a fully featured CMS to simple static site generator, I somehow thought I should keep using a CMS but a smaller and nicer one.
 A lot of googling led me to grav.
 A plaintext CMS which I think is awesome!
 I almost ended up using it but Jekyll on GitHub pages is just too great :wink:.

+### Travis

+I use travis to build the static page and upload it to my server.
+Maybe I will write another article on how exactly I did this.

+### Why not GitHub Pages?

+I already have my website in a GIT repository on GitHub and could just use GitHub Pages to host it.
+But the problem is that I couldn't use https with my own domain.
+And I am all about https everywhere.

 ## How to make it fast